The following contributors have indicated an interest in participating as part of the Apis Information Resource Center.

 James Fischer is a New York City beekeeper who currently teaches the “absolutely free beekeeping course.”
 He is a frequent contributor to the Bee-L discussion list, and well known for development of an alternative honey harvesting product, Bee-Quick®, and something called the Nectar-Detector®, an answer to the traditional hive scale.
 A few years ago he created the Wall of Shame, a satirical exposé of food companies that print ‘Honey” in large print on their label, but put almost no actual product in the box, as revealed in their ingredients lists.
 Jim also has been frequent contributor to bee journals, peppered with occasional rants about everything from honey adulteration to federal regulators (APHIS) and Colony Collapse Disorder (CCD).

 Kiwimana seeks to provide beekeeping information from New Zealand.
-A significant list of relevant podcasts is found at the web site (an android app to access them has just been released).
+A significant list of relevant podcasts by the Gary and Margaret duo is found at the web site (an actual app to access them for portable devices has just been released for both android and Apple).
 They also publish a recurring newsletter.